trungdq88/ssv-flow/README.md

 ### `p deploy`
   - Only allow run in master
   - Check repo clean
-  - Check for pending issues
+  - Check for pending issues not empty
-  - Bump version
+  - Allow enter usernames for issues
-  - Push all branches & tags to all remotes
+  - Bump version && push all branches & tags to all remotes
   - Move all pending issues to Deployed
   - Comment version number
   - Assign issue to coresponding usernames